 Politics, Law and Ethics 1

-Currently taught by the Editor of the Kentish Gazette, who also examines law for the NCTJ, the module takes you through Media Law and Ethics in practical terms; how must you behave when reporting items involving children for example, or a court case, interpret reporting restrictions, avoiding ‘defamation’ or ‘libel’, and then there’s also human rights legislation; copyright, breach of confidence; negligence; misrepresentation; privacy; and taste and decency.
+This module takes you through media Law and ethics in practical terms; how must you behave when reporting items involving children for example, or a court case, interpret reporting restrictions, avoiding ‘defamation’ or ‘libel’, and then there’s also human rights legislation; copyright, breach of confidence; negligence; misrepresentation; privacy; and taste and decency.
 You’ll also learn how the UK and the world work; for example the political system, NHS, employment, immigration and asylum and the EU.

 Television Journalism 2